Imaginaerum: Reception

 About.com gave the album four and a half stars out of five, stating that "Sometimes albums are so diverse that they become disjointed, but that never happens here.
 Even though there are a lot of different styles represented, there's still a cohesiveness and common thread tying everything together."

 MSN Music praised the album, writing "Incredibly, Imaginaerum pulls off the near-unthinkable, a 75 minute symphonic metal album that's engaging, imaginative, flamboyant, and above all else, fun."

-Steve Harris, the leader, bassist founder and main composer of Iron Maiden, chronicles his great appreciation for the sound of the band in a statement: “When I heard [2007’s] Dark Passion Play, I couldn't believe it.
+Steve Harris, the bassist, founder, and main composer of Iron Maiden, chronicles his great appreciation for the sound of the band in a statement: “When I heard [2007’s] Dark Passion Play, I couldn't believe it.
 I thought, ‘Now, this is a proper fucking album.’
 It's got everything bar the kitchen sink in there.
 It was controversial because of the new singer [Anette Olzon], but she was brilliant.
 No disrespect to Tarja, but Anette's voice suited them a lot better.
 There's heavy stuff, classical, even a bit of Disney – all kinds of shit in there.
 I think it's one of the best-sounding albums I’ve ever heard in my life.
 Then I got the next one, [2011's] Imaginaerum.
 Storytime is a fantastic, instant song.
 The rest of the album took me a while to get into.
 Dark Passion Play was so good, I thought there was no way they could ever come up with an album that's anywhere near that, but the more I got into Imaginaerum, the more I loved it."